LaurentOngaro/UEVaultManager/docs/source/usage.rst

     optional arguments:
-      -h, --help            Show this help message and exit -i, --input           The file name (with path) where the list should be read from
+      -h, --help            Show this help message and exit -i, --input           The file name (with path) where the list should be read from (it exludes the --database option) -db, --database       The sqlite file name (with path) where the list should be read from (it exludes the --input option)

   Command: scrap
     usage: UEVaultManager scrap [-h]